-- Understand the importance of their unique identity and the role this has within the school and community. - Consider carefully key moral, religious and spiritual aspects of life. - Develop a sense of responsibility and self-discipline. - Create a culture of inclusion, tolerance and mutual understanding
+- Understand the importance of their unique identity and the role this has within the school and community. - Consider carefully key moral, religious and spiritual aspects of life. - Develop a sense of responsibility and self-discipline. - Create a culture of inclusion, tolerance and mutual understanding. - Staff and students have the confidence and ability to call out and challenge prejudicial or discriminatory behaviour if they encounter or observe it.

-JMHS provides
+1.1 JMHS provides

-- A safe, supportive learning environment which provides the opportunity for students to achieve their personal and academic best. - A personalised approach to meet the needs of all students: academically, emotionally, culturally, socially and physically.

-- An atmosphere where all members of the school community are able to flourish and succeed; are valued and encouraged to make positive contributions and leave the school as responsible and independent members of our community. - A clear framework in the Behaviour for Learning Policy to provide pathways that make clear potential actions and sanctions for breaches of equalities.
-This includes targeted restorative work for victims, perpetrators and those at risk of becoming a perpetrator. - A curriculum which reflects modern British society in and outside of the local context but is also built around stages of mastery that allow all to meet their targets and objectives
+- A safe, supportive learning environment which provides the opportunity for students to achieve their personal and academic best. - A personalised approach to meet the needs of all students: academically, emotionally, culturally, socially and physically. - An atmosphere where all members of the school community are able to flourish and succeed; are valued and encouraged to make positive contributions and leave the school as responsible and independent members of our community. - A clear framework in the Positive Behaviour Policy to provide pathways that make clear potential actions and sanctions for breaches of equalities.
+This includes targeted restorative work for victims, perpetrators and those at risk of becoming a perpetrator.
+It also includes clear channels of communication where equality breaches can be flagged and communicated. - A curriculum which reflects modern British society in and outside the local context but is also built around stages of mastery that allow all to meet their targets and objectives, as outlined in curriculum intent documents.